4 Key Mobile App Trends for Small Businesses

 “Sales have declined, our budget is tight, and we need to invest on business activities that will have an immediate positive effect on our revenue,” Vallena said.

-Mobile apps also require a huge financial investment.
-Small businesses need to weigh those costs with the benefits of a mobile app.
+Mobile apps also require a huge financial investment and can cost between $40,000–$300,000 depending on the scope of work.
+As such, Small businesses need to weigh those costs with the benefits of a mobile app.

 Stephen Light, Co-owner of Nolah Mattress, decided his mattress company does not need an app to support their operations.